hengsin/idempiere-dev-setup/README.md

 * Always use the --help option to get help on the options available
 * docker-postgres.sh - scripts to install and run postgres 9.6 docker container
 * eclipse.sh - scripts to start eclipse
-* rebuild-ws.sh - scripts to invoke headless rebuild of idempiere workspace
 * setup-db.sh - scrips to setup connection propertis (idempiere.propertis), jetty server (jettyhome) and import database (if db not exists)/apply migration scripts (if db exists)
-* setup-ws.sh - setup idempiere workspace, set target platform and invoke full build of workspace
+* setup-ws.sh - setup idempiere workspace, set target platform